PC THOMAS

 most cases.
 However, all these incidents help us understand that every suicide

-is tragic and is recognized as a mental health, public or social issues in
+is tragic and is recognized as a mental health, public, or social issue in

 Also Read: searching-suicidal-behavior-in-children

-While searching common causes of suicide, a few things are definitely clear and need minimum explanation.
-All suicides are based on mental imbalance or a weep for help.
-All suicides are mostly planned and well-contemplated as well as connected to a reason that remains unexplained in most cases.
-There can’t be a fixed reason rather there are a number of factors that contribute to the fatal act.
+While searching for common causes of suicide, a few things are definitely clear and need minimal explanation.
+All suicides are based on mental imbalance or a cry for help.
+All suicides are mostly planned and well-contemplated, as well as connected to a reason that remains unexplained in most cases.
+There can’t be a fixed reason;n rather, there are several factors that contribute to the fatal act.

-the midst of suicide cases is that how we would deal with the situation?
+the midst of suicide cases is how we would deal with the situation.
 Why is mental imbalance still a taboo in our

 society?
-Why depression, which could be indicative of suicidal behavior, is not
+Why is depression, which could be indicative of suicidal behavior, is not

 taken seriously?
-And lastly, why caste, gender, social status or popularity are
+And lastly, why are caste, gender, social status or popularity are

 the criteria for labelling or judging someone’s suicide?.